falkr/iik-edu/pages/course-revision.md

 All parts of a course description must be reviewed and it is possible to revise all parts, but changes must be justified and anchored, typically in the [course report](https://innsida.ntnu.no/studiekvalitetsportalen/) as a result of the evaluation of the course.
 The department and study programme(s) are important dialogue partners to ensure that the changes that are proposed comply with associated courses and programmes.
 Major changes in the course content might make it necessary to create a new course and are normally the result of a more comprehensive process at the department or study programme level, for instance as the result of a periodic evaluation of a programme.

-Once a course description has been reviewed and all the changes, if any, have been registered, it must sent to quality check (S2).
+Once a course description has been reviewed and all the changes, if any, have been registered, the course must sent to quality check (S2).

 * **Deadline to send courses to quality check (S2):**